What Does a Project Manager Do? Roles and Responsibilities

 Despite being listed as the fourth phase, monitoring and controlling processes actually commence at the beginning of a project and continue throughout planning, execution, and closing.

-In the monitoring and controlling phase, a project manager’s work includes:
+In the monitoring and controlling phase, a project manager’s work includes the following:

 • Monitoring the progress of a project